aseichter2007/ClipboardConqueror/readme.md

 //I'll just leave this here https://www.reddit.com/r/bookmarklets/comments/d8pqe2/toggle_design_mode/
 ---

 Settings Conqueror is poor and should be avoided.
+---
  It will mess your settings up.
+Current defaults avoid writing files because my use case is hampered by the development impact of said files.
+Settings files and Settings Conqueror are more for use with binaries that I haven't got around to yet.

 ---------------------------------
 This application will get binaries when I am happy with it, for now it's a very basic GUI for changing the settings.